Tribal And Maori Tattoos In Bangkok

 - The distinctive Maori spiral motifs were unique to these people and such designs were not found in designs of the other Polynesian islanders

 When looking at modern Polynesian style tattoos you may hear them called pan-Polynesian or neo-Polynesian tattoos.

 For many modern day tattoo aficionados, the style and shape of Polynesian designs is what draws them to receive such inkings.

 Having said this, there are many differing styles when it comes to Polynesian tattoo designs because each island has its own set of unique symbols and meanings.

 This makes it recommendable to carry out research on the design(s) you are after.
 By doing so it will help you to understand exactly what you want inking on your body and gain insight into the meaning behind your preferred design.

 Two of the most popular genres from those termed as Polynesian tattoos are:

 The Maoris, who live in modern day New Zealand, consider their head as the most sacred part of their bodies, and the Maori face tattoos are well known the world over.

-The tattoos head designs are extremely intricate, and it is claimed that no two tattoos are the same.
-They are noted for their high degree of craftsmanship and the traditional artists use knives and chisels to create shapes and figures on the wearer’s skin.
-Again, this process is extremely painful and is only given to the elite few and symbolizes rank and prestige.
+Maori tattoos are noted for their high degree of craftsmanship and while the traditional artists use knives and chisels to create shapes and figures on the wearer’s skin, this is an extremely painful process that is only given to the elite few and symbolizes rank and prestige.